Acer Laptop

 Removing the keyboard

-Unscrew all the screws are located under the laptop.
-As usual, I have marked the different screws you will encounter with different colors.
+Unscrew all the screws located under the laptop.
+As usual, I marked the different screws you will encounter with different colors.

 On the other hand, we have to remove the keyboard.
-You can see small pieces of plastic.
-They are still going towards the outside to make sure to unlock the keyboard.
-I have marked their position in the picture below.
+You can see a small piece of plastic.
+They are still facing outwards to make sure the keyboard is unlocked.
+I have marked their locations in the image below.

-There is a need to raise the black lever of the connector to pull out the keyboard ribbon cable.
+The black tie lever on the connector must be lifted to pull out the keyboard ribbon cable.

-At this point, you have to unscrew all other screws that were hidden by the keyboard.
-In addition, you have to disconnect all the cables from their connectors.
+At this point, you must unscrew all other screws hidden by the keyboard.
+Also, you must disconnect all cables from the connectors.

 Special connectors for the free position to release the cables